TheRealAnonymous008/quartz/content/details/humanities/languages/Phonology.md

 	* Another way to say this, is that some rules may specify that for certain words, all vowels should share a feature (i.e., all vowels are back).

 * Many languages put their stresses as far left or as far right as possible (subject to other rules), for words that have only one stress.

+* **Sonority Sequencing Principle** - in general, for most languages, the initial sound of the syllable must rise in sonority (loudness), and the ending sound of the syllable must fall in sonority
+	* This is why vowels tend to be in the middle of syllables.
 # Links
 * [[Phonetics]] - more on how sounds are classified.
 * [[Linguistics]]